Kushagra-1711/Road-defect-detection-system/README.md

 The project demonstrates that deep learning significantly outperforms classical methods in real-world conditions.
 A hybrid approach further enhances performance by combining semantic understanding with precise boundary detection.

----

-This version is now:

-* Clean and professional
-* Suitable for reports and GitHub
-* Free from “AI-style” exaggeration

----